BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Now you can move it however you want by selecting it and using the keybinds I mentioned earlier
 ![creating-a-new-level-place-object.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-move-object.webp)

+*You can make `Sidebar` inactive by opening a different window (I always open `Atmosphere panel`), so you can scroll through the list of objects with arrow keys faster
+(Basically whenever you select an object, you also load all its parameters in `Sidebar`, by making `Sidebar` inactive, you stop 	loading the parameters)*

 ## Terrain